splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-operator.rst

 Operator Auto Instrumentation requires the following components:

 * The :ref:`Splunk OTel Collector chart <helm-chart>`: It deploys the collector and related resources, including the OpenTelemetry Operator.
-* The OpenTelemetry Operator, an upstream implementation of the Kubernetes Operator that manages auto-instrumentation of Kubernetes applications.
-See more in the :new-page:`OpenTelemetry GH repo <https://github.com/open-telemetry/opentelemetry-operator>`.
+* The OpenTelemetry Operator, which manages auto-instrumentation of Kubernetes applications.
+See more in the :new-page:`OpenTelemetry GitHub repo <https://github.com/open-telemetry/opentelemetry-operator>`.
 * Instrumentation libraries to generate telemetry data when your application uses instrumented components.
 * A Kubernetes instrumentation object ``opentelemetry.io/v1alpha1``, which configures auto-instrumentation settings for applications.